 The majority of U.S. states now have or are phasing in examinations that students must pass in order to graduate from high school.
 Examples mentioned at the conference include the MCAS (Massachusetts Comprehensive Assessment System) and the FCAT (Florida Comprehensive Assessment Test).
 John Bishop's paper analyzes the likely effects of these new exams, based on evidence from longer-standing testing programs that he calls curriculum-based external exit exam (CBEEE) systems.
 These examinations evaluate students' mastery of the high school curriculum, and individual-student scores play a role in determining university admission.
-In the United States, the primary example is the Regents exam system in New York.
+In the United States, the primary example is the Regents Exam in New York.
 Such examinations are more prevalent in other countries.

-Where they are found, both the new graduation tests in the United States and the longer-standing CBEEs cover all or almost all high school students, define achievement relative to an absolute standard, vary according to the curriculum in a specific geographical area (such as a state, province, or country), and are controlled by the same education authority that designs the curriculum and funds elementary and secondary education.
-In addition, both types of examinations have consequences for students and schools, although CBEEs generally have been more oriented toward measuring student achievement rather than determining who graduates.
+Where they are found, both the new graduation tests in the United States and the longer-standing CBEEEs cover all or almost all high school students, define achievement relative to an absolute standard, vary according to the curriculum in a specific geographical area (such as a state, province, or country), and are controlled by the same education authority that designs the curriculum and funds elementary and secondary education.
+In addition, both types of examinations have consequences for students and schools, although CBEEEs generally have been more oriented toward measuring student achievement rather than determining who graduates.

-In five separate samples, Bishop finds that the existence of CBEEE systems improves academic performance substantially-one-half to two-thirds of a grade-level equivalent.
-He measures performance according to scores on widely applied standardized tests that are not curriculum-based and, using regression analysis, compares these scores in areas with and without CBEEEs.
-The five test measures are the national average performance of eighth graders on the Third International Math and Science Study (TIMSS); the achievement of 14-year-olds in the reading literacy study of the International Association for the Evaluation of Educational Achievement (IEA); the national average performance of 15-year-olds in the Program for International Student Assessment (PISA); the Canadian province average performance of 13-year-olds on the International Assessment of Educational Progress (IAEP); and New York versus other states' average high school student performance on the Scholastic Achievement Test (SAT).
+In four separate samples, Bishop finds that the existence of CBEEE systems improves academic performance substantially-one-half to two-thirds of a grade level equivalent.
+He measures performance according to scores on widely applied standardized tests that are not curriculum-based, and, using regression analysis, compares these scores in areas with and without CBEEEs.
+The four test measures are the national average performance of eighth graders on the Third International Math and Science Study (TIMSS); national average performance of 15-year-olds in the Program for International Student Assessment (PISA); the Canadian province average performance of 13year-olds on the International Assessment of Educational Progress (IAEP); and New York versus other states' average high school student performance on the Scholastic Achievement Test (SAT).